Water and Food

 A great information source about obtaining and purifying water:

-A great information source about obtaining food in the wild: An extract of FM 21-76 Survival, Chapter 8, Food Procurement.
+An extract of FM 21-76 Survival, Chapter 6, Water Procurement.